 - Bed type: 1 Real Double Bed and 2 Sofa Beds

 - Bathrooms: 1

-- Beds: 1 Double Bed in the bedroom and 2 Sofa-Bed with two single beds in the living room
+- Beds: 1 Double Bed and 2 Single Beds

-- Daily Price: From R$50/night* (*Discounted rates with breakfast not included, when you pay monthly)
+- Daily Price: From R$70/night* (*Discounted rates with breakfast not included, when you pay monthly)

-- Weekly Price: From R$770/week** (**Discounted rates with breakfast not included, when you pay weekly)
+- Weekly Price: From R$490/week** (**Discounted rates with breakfast not included, when you pay weekly)